azinoreva/varsity_campus/README.md

 ### Installing Python

 To run a python script you need to install python.
 Let's [download](https://www.python.org/) python.
 If your are a windows user.
-Click the button encircled in red.
+Click the button below.

 [![installing on Windows](./images/installing_on_windows.png)](https://www.python.org/)

 If you are a macOS user.
-Click the button encircled in red.
+Click the link below.

 [![installing on Windows](./images/installing_on_macOS.png)](https://www.python.org/)